vidarmehr/ChIPWig-v2/README.md

 1. Compress a file using nonuniform quantization:

 By default, in the nonuniform quantization, \lambda(x) has been obtained for our running example.
-The number of quantization levels M=50, threshold \tau=50 and all values greater than \tau are mapped to 1000.
-You can change the parameters in the NonUniQuantizer.cpp file.
-In order to use the nonuniform quantization for different files and paraamters, you need to find \lambda(x) as explained in the paper.
-For the threshold \tau equals to the 70% of the largest average read density, all values greater than \tau need to be mapped to a fixed value gretaer than threshold, for instance to 80% of the maximum average read density.
+The number of quantization levels M=50 for the threshold \tau=50.
+For $\tau$=70% of the largest average read density, we considered $M=50$ and $M=100$ and all values greater than \tau are mapped to 80% of the maximum average read density.

 The file "inputfileMaximum" returns the total number of average read densities in the file, in addition to the maximum and minimum average read denisities.